doganeraylin/small-projects/README.md

 # Small projects
+ I worked on these projects during the early stages of my learning experience, primarily focusing on beginner-level tasks.

 | no  | Project name | Tech stack | Demo | Code |
 |:---|  :---     | :--- |:--- | :--- |